Combodo/iTop/readme.txt

 Usability
 --------------------
 #1011 Proper resizing of the dialog box for managing 1:n links.
-#974 prevent multiple javascript refresh when reloading the "initial state" of a ticket.
+#974  Prevent multiple javascript refresh when reloading the "initial state" of a ticket.
+#985  Preserve the displayed sort order when refreshing a table.
+#1016 Record the displayed value of the database_table_name field in the database.
+This happens:
+ - when creating a new Synchro Data Source
+ - when modifying an "old" Synchro Data Source for which the field was empty.

 Scalability / Performance
 -------------------------
 #965  Since 2.0.3, for each synchronized object, around 100 queries are performed (2 are required), and this is multiplied by the number of duplicate replicas (then resulting in a significant slowdown).
+#1020 Restrict dashboard/shortcut refresh interval (new parameter: min_reload_interval)
+#1028 Speed up the display of history and object creation (regression since 2.0.3).
+Beware, conversion time at setup can be long if the history table is big.

 Notifications